Developmental Math Assessment

 Math course assignments

-The test is online and available on Blackboard.
+The test is online and available on Canvas.
 The test has two parts.

 - Part I has 30 multiple choice problems.